 Earlier this week, Frank Isola of the Daily News reported that the Knicks are going after Celtics assist lord Rajon Rondo.
-While the reports sound very convincing, we can only have wet dreams about this trade, because let’s face it: The trade is not going to happen.
+While the reports sound very convincing, let’s face it: The trade is not going to happen.
 More

 I’ve always been a fan of teams running the “elevator doors” play, where a shooter will run between two screeners who then close the gap, like a set of elevator doors.
 Plenty of teams around the league run a variation of the play.
 Golden State is probably the team that has popularized the play most.
 Dating back to last season, the Knicks have used the play to get Raymond Felton open looks.
 I believe we’d already seen it once or twice over the first few games, and we saw it tonight.
 They ran it on their 2nd offensive possession of the game.
 Felton missed the shot, but it was a good look and it’s a good play.